Katherine-Holland/PP2/README.md

 1. During testing I realised that the js script wasn't correctly loading from the assets folder.
 ![Script Errror Message](assets/images/scripterror.png)

 2. My event listener was checking for game over too quickly which caused the page to effectively freeze with the pop up constantly showing.
-I modified this code to stop the listener checking after the initial call to the game being over.
+I modified this code to stop the listener checking multiple times after the initial call to the game being over.
  ![Pop Up Message](assets/images/screenfreeze.png)

 3. Upon testing the game feature, my Mentor pointed out that the spacebar (used as the jump key) was causing the screen to scroll downwards, which is a default action.
 I rectified this by adding in a simple line of code to the "Keydown" event listener: event.preventDefault();